iamaldren/iamaldren.github.io/gatsby/contents/basepages/about/index.md

 I am trying to build knowledge in other languages (Python, Go, Javascript) to broaden my skillsets.

-Personally, I do love to travel a lot and see the world with my own 2 eyes.
+Personally, I do love to travel a lot and see the world.
 I was also a dancer, but due to lack of time and platform I was not able to pursue this talent of mine.
 I do like to read during my free time, and anything cosmic tickels my fancy (Who doesn't?
 Blackholes are one interesting behemoths!).

-Good photography skills and techniques amazes me, but I'm so bad at them.
 Also, I am casual gamer who loves RPG a lot.

 Well folks!
 That's me.